 VISTA was founded as Volunteers in Service to America in 1965 as a national service program designed specifically to fight poverty in America.
 In 1993, VISTA was incorporated into the AmeriCorps network of programs.

 Did you know that President John F. Kennedy came up with the idea for VISTA?
 Or that many of the best-known anti-poverty programs, including Head Start and Upward Bound, were created by VISTA members?
-VISTA has been on the front lines in the fight against poverty in America for more than 45 years.
+VISTA has been on the front lines in the fight against poverty in America for nearly 50 years.

 Becoming an AmeriCorps VISTA Member